jtaylor1029/darc/_posts/2016-10-03-install-android-studio.md

 4) Open Android Studio (In the Finder go to Applications > Android Studio).

-  - If you see “Missing SDK”, continue to press next. ![SDK-error][sdk-error]

 5) Open the project.
 It is in `/Users/username/workspace/ftc_app`. ![Welcome][welcome]

 6) When the project opens, click on “Install missing platform(s) and sync project”.

-  - When you see “Failed to sync Gradle project ‘ftc_app’”, this is normal.
+  - If you see “Failed to sync Gradle project ‘ftc_app’”, this is normal.
 Click the blue link at the bottom to fix the error.
 You may need to do this more than once. ![Sync-error][sync-error]

+  - If you see “Missing SDK”, continue to press next. ![SDK-error][sdk-error]

+7) Complete!

 [android-studio]: https://developer.android.com/studio/index.html